BUY IT AT AMAZON: CLICK HERE!

 Third is Marco Polo, starring that guy who fucked his sister on Lost.
-I didn’t realize Marco Polo knew kung fu.
-The things I learn from TV movie ads…
+I never knew Marco Polo knew kung fu.
+It’s in a TV movie, so it must be true!

 My favorite moment: Brian Dennehy appears as Kublai Khan.
 I am not shitting you:

 Either that’s some awful faux-Mongolian makeup, or Brian Dennehy has had a lot of work done.

 Last, we have Son of the Dragon starring David Carradine, which looks like some TV executive saw a Zhang Yimou film and said to himself, “This would be so much better with B-List American actors.”

 My favorite moment: a CGI dragon that looks like it came right out of a Mortal Kombat movie:

 “Grrr!
 I will kill you with my eight million polygons!”

 There’s also a paper advertisement in the DVD case for a movie called Blood Monkey starring F. Murray Abraham.
 No, not “Blood Money”.
 Blood Monkey.
 Consider me sold.

 What I wouldn’t have given to see any of these movies, as terrible and silly as they all may be, instead of Shattered City: The Halifax Explosion.
 I’ll take terrible and silly over mediocre, dull and self-important any day of the week.